ire4ever1190/nim-opentmdb/readme.md

-this is a simple wrapper around [The Open Trivia Database](https://opentdb.com) which is a api to get trivia questions from a variety of categories and in multiple choice or true/false fashion
+This is a simple sync/async wrapper around [The Open Trivia Database](https://opentdb.com) which is an api to get trivia questions from a variety of categories in multiple choice or true/false fashion

-The library is both sync and async install through nimble (I know it is spelled wrong)

 [Docs available here](https://tempdocs.netlify.app/opentdb/stable/opentdb.html)

+install through nimble
 ```
 nimble install opentdb
 ```